weld/weld-testing/junit5/README.md

     }
 }
 ```

 ## WeldJunit5AutoExtension

 To use this approach, annotate your test class with `ExtendWith(WeldJunit5AutoExtension.class)` or just `@EnableAutoWeld`.
 By default, the extension will:

-* Inspect your test class and try to figure out what beans classes it needs based on injection points (field and parameter injection both work)
+* Inspect your test class and try to figure out what bean classes it needs based on injection points (field and parameter injection both work)
   * This is done by finding classes and verifying if they have [bean defining annotation](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#bean_defining_annotations) so make sure they do
 * Add those classes to Weld container
 * Process additional annotations on test class
   * `@AddPackages`, `@AddExtensions`, `@ActivateScopes`, ...
+* Annotates test classes with `@Singleton` and prevents another instantiation by Weld and instead substitutes the test instances provided by JUnit
 * Bootstrap Weld container
-* Inject into test instance, e.g. into all `@Inject` fields
+* Inject into test instances, e.g. into all `@Inject` fields
 * Inject into method parameters of your test methods
   * In case the type of the parameter matches a known and resolvable bean
   * By default, Weld is greedy and will try to resolve all parameters which are known as bean types in CDI container